tjanczuk/gissues/README.md

 - Log in to GitHub using your GitHub credentials and authorize gissues.com to manipulate issues in your public github repositories (using OAuth).
 - Choose a repository from the drop-down, then drag & drop your issues across columns in the scrumboard or reorder them within a given column.
 - Filter by issue labels, login of the assignee, or login of people mentioned in the issue history.
 - The URL in the address bar of the browser is your permalink to the very query you constructed.
-Sharing that URL allows others to view the very same issues as long as they have adequate GitHub permissions (the URL does not capture your authorization information)
+Sharing that URL allows others to view the same issues as you, as long as they have adequate GitHub permissions (the URL does not capture your authorization information)

 **What you should know about**